NoNPCSociety/nonpcsociety.github.io/docs/ace/ACE_Public_Specification_v1.0.md

 1. The submission is original or properly licensed.
 2. The creator possesses all necessary rights to mint and commercialize the work.
 3. The work does not infringe intellectual property, publicity, or contractual rights of any third party.
-4. The submission does not contain illegal or prohibited material.
+4. The submission does not contain illegal, hateful, explicit sexual, or doxxing-related content.
 5. The creator accepts full legal responsibility for any infringement claim arising from the submission.

 ## 6.2 License Grant